 This committee is responsible for making recommendations to the Board on the Remuneration Policy of the Society.
-The committee determines the policy for Non-Executive Director remuneration and for setting the remuneration for the Chairman, all Executive Directors and the Leadership Team in line with the Remuneration Code and the Code.
+The committee determines the policy for Executive Director remuneration and for setting the remuneration for the Chairman, all Executive Directors and the Leadership Team in line with the Remuneration Code and the Code.

 Directors' remuneration is benchmarked annually against peers both within and outside the building society sector and the local area, taking Society performance into account.
-No member is involved in setting their own remuneration and the remuneration of all Directors is agreed by the Board.
+No member is involved in setting their own remuneration.

-The Committee currently comprises three Non-Executive Directors and meets as required but at least twice a year.
-The Chief Executive Officer and the Head of People are invited to attend, but they are not members of the committee.
+The Committee currently comprises four Non-Executive Directors and meets as required but at least twice a year.
+The Chief Executive Officer and the Director of Operations are invited to attend, but they are not members of the committee.

-The Directors' Remuneration Report is included on pages 30-31.
+The Directors' Remuneration Report is included on page 32.